-These factors, and probably play important roles in increasing disease rates related to aging and the conditions observed in people with HIV.
-The point at which the experts have not reached a common denominator is like the HIV infection itself may further exacerbate underlying risk factors through inflammation and has age-related immunosenescence known to contribute to the aging process and related issues.
+These factors are likely to play important roles in increasing the rates of aging-related diseases and conditions observed in people with HIV.
+The point at which experts have not yet reached a common denominator is how HIV itself can further aggravate underlying risk factors through inflammation and has age-related immunosenescence known to contribute to the aging process and related problems.

-Experts still did not eliminate the doubts about the best way to assess chronic inflammation by HIV and / or to assess whether the patient has age-related immunosenescence.
-And we still do not know how these conditions contribute independently to aging and the development of age-related diseases, either in HIV-negative patients or in people with HIV.
-Are ongoing research, however, looking for ways to answer these questions.
-However, there are many interventions that can allow the person living with HIV can reduce the risk of many diseases and conditions related to age.
-And that's what we will see in the next post, to be published on Monday, November 16th day of 2015.
+Experts have not yet ruled out any doubts about how best to assess chronic inflammation by HIV and / or assess whether the patient has age-related immunosenescence.
+And we do not yet know how much these conditions independently contribute to the aging and development of aging-related diseases, both in HIV-negative patients and in people with HIV.
+Research work is underway, however, seeking ways to answer these questions.
+However, there are many interventions that can enable a person living with HIV to reduce the risk of many age-related diseases and conditions.
+And this is what will be seen in the next post, to be published next Monday, the sixteenth of November of 2015.

 Tradução: Claudio de Souza Santos

 Still to be revised

 The source text will be published when all articles are translated.